The interplay between domain specialization and model size: Related work

 \section{Related work}

-Recent studies have demonstrated favorable results for continual pre-training, particularly with domain specialization, highlighting it as a cost-efficient alternative across various domains by leveraging previously acquired knowledge.
+Recent studies have demonstrated favorable results for continued pretraining, particularly with domain specialization, highlighting it as a cost-efficient alternative across various domains by leveraging previously acquired knowledge.
 Although we do not formalize a scaling law in this work, our observations are grounded in established literature, which suggests variations in scaling laws due to slight changes in data characteristics and training scenarios.